Alexander Street: History

 In April 2007, Alexander Street acquired the principal products of HarpWeek, publisher of Harper's Weekly and Lincoln and the Civil War.
 In June 2009 Alexander Street Press and Arcadia Publishing launched a research website to college local history information from around the United States and Canada.

 In September 2010, Alexander Street acquired Microtraining Associates, a specialist producer and distributor of therapy and counseling videos.
-In December 2010, the company acquired Filmakers Library, a distributor of issue based documentaries.
 In 2011, Alexander Street acquired the documentary film distributor Filmmakers Library.
 In 2012, it acquired the principal assets of Asia Pacific Films.
-In November 2013, Alexander Street announced the acquisition of Insight Media, a New York-based vendor of DVD and streaming media, bringing the ASP catalog to more than 50,000 academic video titles.
+In November 2013, Alexander Street announced the acquisition of Insight Media, a New York–based vendor of DVD and streaming media, bringing the ASP catalog to more than 50,000 academic video titles.

 In one of the first and largest independent surveys on streaming video in North American academic libraries by Deg Farrelly (Arizona State University) and Jane Hutchison (William Paterson University), Alexander Street emerged as the leading vendor, used at more than 60% of sites.
 Insight Media was present at some 10% of sites.

 In 2013, the company launched a series of case study databases which combine books, audio, video, reports, pamphlets, and other primary sources.
 The first two of these were Engineering Case Studies Online, which documented major accidents of the 20th century, and Psychological Experiments Online, which documented seminal experiments on and about humans.

 In 2015, the company secured an arrangement with CBS to publish episodes of Sixty Minutes from 1996 to 2014.
 It also announced open access initiatives in anthropology (The Anthropology Commons) and music (The Open Music Library).
-The following June, Alexander Street Press was acquired by ProQuest and renamed "Alexander Street - a ProQuest Company."
+The following June, Alexander Street Press was acquired by ProQuest and renamed "Alexander Street – a ProQuest Company."

+In February 2022 ProQuest was itself acquired by Clarivate and Alexander Street became a Clarivate company.